Invoca/developer-docs/source/api_documentation/transactions_api/_network_param_table.rst

     - Paid
     - Amount paid out to the affiliate

-  * - call_center_call_id
-    - Call Center Call Id
-    - [Call center integration only] The unique identifier assigned to the call by the call center

   * - call_fee_localized
     - Fees
     - Telecommunications fee associated with transaction